 National Day Calendar began on National Popcorn Day in 2014.
 Pop your favorite popcorn and share a bowl with a friend.
-Take a photo and share it on social media using #NationalPopcornDay.
+Please take a photo and share it on social media using #NationalPopcornDay.

 NATIONAL POPCORN DAY HISTORY

 The a-maizing origins of this pop-ular day is mysteriously amiss.
-However, the day has been observed since at least 1988.
+However, we have been celebrating the day since at least 1988.